Verbozeteam/arduino/README.md

     - 4: NTC temperature sensor. pin-specific info: `[analog_pin_index, k_resistance]`
         - analog_pin_index: Index of the analog pin (i.e. 0, 1, 2, ...15 on the mega) to read the sensor
         - k_resistance: resistance value used (in thousands). pass 100 for 100kohm, 20 for 20kohm, etc...
+    - 5: EmonLin current sensor: `[analog_pin_index]`
+        - analog_pin_index: Index of the analog pin (i.e. 0 for A0, 1 for A1, 2, ...15 for A15 on the mega) to read the sensor

 ### Code 3: Set pin output `[3][3][pin_type][pin_index][output]`
 - pin_type: 0 for digital pin, 1 for analog pin, 2 for virtual pin